 We need to eat healthy foods for a healthy heart.
-There are certain foods that are friendly for the heart and needs to be eaten mandatorily every day.
+There are certain foods that are friendly to the heart and needs to be eaten mandatorily every day.
 Its always the combination or variety of foods that works rather than a solo food.
 Your plate should be filled with fruits, vegetables, preferably in the raw state and whole grains.
-A few permutations and combinations in the heart healthy foods can make a big difference for the cardiovascular health.
+A few permutations and combinations in the heart healthy foods list can make a big difference for the cardiovascular health.

 List of Heart Healthy Foods

 The American Heart Association has recommended consuming fish that is rich in Omega 3 fatty acids at least twice a week.
 Omega 3 fatty acid is an unsaturated fatty acid that helps in decreasing inflammation and triglycerides, lowering the blood pressure, reducing irregular heartbeats and decreasing stroke.
-Fatty fishes like sardines, mackerel, tuna and salmon are rich in Omega 3 fatty acids.
+Fatty fishes like Sardines, Mackerel, Tuna, and Salmon are rich in Omega 3 fatty acids.

 2. Whole Grains

 To keep your heart healthy, you need to eat heart healthy foods such as grains whole.
-Heart healthy foods that are high in soluble fibre are oatmeal, barley, quinoa and beans.
+Heart healthy foods that are high in soluble fiber are oatmeal, barley, quinoa, and beans.
 Eating 3 servings of whole grains daily can reduce the risk of heart disease.
-The nutrients present in this heart healthy food iron, fibre, zinc, B vitamins and Vitamin E.
+The nutrients present in these heart healthy foods are iron, fiber, zinc, B vitamins and Vitamin E.

-Home remedies for heartburn that you must try…
+Meanwhile take a look at few Home remedies for heartburn that you must try…

 Nuts when dry roasted or raw is always preferable than deep fried in oil or ghee.
 However, nuts are having calories on higher side hence moderation is the key.
 Having a small handful of nuts per serving and having 4 servings a week is beneficial.
-Almonds, hazelnuts, macadamia nuts and pecan are heart healthy nuts.
-However the beneficial effects will go in drain if these nuts are coated with chocolates, sugar and salt.
+Almonds, hazelnuts, macadamia nuts, and pecan are heart-healthy nuts.
+However, the beneficial effects will go in the drain if these nuts are coated with chocolates, sugar, and salt.

 Strawberries are rich in Vitamin C and folate that helps in protecting the heart.
 They help in widening the arteries thus preventing the plaque buildup.
-Raspberries are rich in fibre providing about 4 gms for half cup.
+Raspberries are rich in fiber providing about 4 gms for the half cup.
 They are rich in polyphenols and low in fat that reduces the risk of heart disease.

 Lignans also reduce the atherosclerotic plaque buildup.
 Eating flaxseeds help in maintaining the heart’s natural rhythm and lowers the cholesterol level.
 Adding 1 to 2 tablespoons ground flaxseeds to smoothies or combine the flaxseeds with sprouts or sprinkle flaxseed powder on muffins, cookies or bread.
-The choices of adding this healthy add on is yours.
+The choices of adding this healthy add-on are yours.

 You can consider adding beans into tortillas as well as parathas.
 Savory pancakes are prepared using beans which make up a healthy breakfast.
 Beans tend to improve the blood cholesterol and make you feel fuller.

 7. Leafy, Green Vegetables

-These are very delicious vegetables and are packed with nutrients like Vitamin A, C and K. A daily serving of green leafy vegetables reduces the heart diseases risk by 11%.
+These are very delicious vegetables and are packed with nutrients like Vitamin A, C, and K. A daily serving of green leafy vegetables reduces the heart diseases risk by 11%.
 Extremely low in fat and calories and high in nutrients like calcium, magnesium, potassium and folic acid, they are essential for optimal functioning of the heart.

-Tomatoes are rich source of antioxidants, Vitamin A and C, folic acid and beta carotene.
+Tomatoes are the rich source of antioxidants, Vitamin A and C, folic acid and beta-carotene.
 It is also rich in lycopene that gives a bright red color to the tomatoes.
-Tomatoes decreased the level of oxidized LDL and showed marked improvement in the inflammatory status in obese individuals.
+Tomatoes decrease the level of oxidized LDL and show marked improvement in the inflammatory status in obese individuals.

 Fruits are loaded with nutrients that lower cholesterol and blood pressure and help in weight management.
 Hence prefer whole, fresh fruits rather than canned or frozen fruits or fruit juice.
 Have at least 3 servings of fruits every day.
-Apples contain pectin that blocks the absorption of cholesterol and also of course fibre.
+Apples contain pectin that blocks the absorption of cholesterol and also of course fiber.
 Citrus fruits are rich in Vitamin C that can protect against stroke and also contain flavonoid that can lower the blood pressure and protects against the inflammation of the artery.

 10. Dark Chocolate

 The good news is that you can eat dark chocolate though in moderation as a part of heart healthy foods.
 Eating dark chocolates lower the blood pressure naturally and reduce the risk of cardiovascular disease by 37%.
 Flavanols present in dark chocolate make the blood platelets less sticky and improve the blood flow to the brain and heart.

 Cutting onions do make us cry but their benefits for heart make us smile.
 You eat raw, cook them, roast them or add it into the soups or any other food; you will still get the beneficial properties of onions.
 Onions improve the levels of HDL cholesterol.
 You don’t need to consume too much to get beneficial effects.
 Just a half onion is enough to improve the HDL cholesterol.

 13. Red Wine

 Strictly in moderation, red wine is thought to be heart healthy.
 The antioxidants present in red wine called polyphenols help in protecting the lining of blood vessels in the heart.
 Resveratrol, a key ingredient present in red wine lowers the LDL cholesterol, prevents damage to the blood vessel and also prevents blood clots.
-Up to one drink a day is fine to get heart healthy benefits.
+Up to one drink, a day is fine to get heart-healthy benefits.